-How long does it Take to get Residence Permit in Turkey?
+How long does it Take to Get a Residence Permit in Turkey?

-There are 81 provinces with government migration offices where foreigners can apply for an ID card, but the waiting period for an appointment and the processing time vary.
-The waiting period is 3-4 months in Istanbul, 2-3 months in Ankara, and 1 month or less in Antalya and smaller cities and beach resorts (life in the Mediterranean coast).
+There are 81 provinces with government migration offices where foreigners can apply for an ID card, but the waiting period for an appointment and the processing time varies.
+The waiting period is 3-4 months in Istanbul, 2-3 months in Ankara, and 1 month or less in Antalya and smaller cities and beaches.
 This year, almost 1 million foreigners are renewing their residence permit ID cards in Istanbul, in addition to thousands of new applications.